berkeley-stat159/project-alpha/code/README.md

 see the `project-alpha/data` directory for more details.

 - `make all`: Performs all intermediate data analysis.
 Does not include the supplementary work rendered by `make misc`.
+Console output is written to `eda.txt` in the current working directory.
 - `make misc`: Generates supplementary work.
 More specifically, it renders an iPython Notebook with early exploratory data analysis into a viewable HTML file in the `utils/misc` subdirectory.